 Students, who have completed their junior year of high school and have at least a 3.0 GPA on a 4.0 scale (2.5 on a 4.0 scale midway through senior year) and the minimum test scores required, may obtain an eligibility determination before graduating from high school.
-Those students will need to request that their official transcripts after their junior year be sent to the NAIA Eliqibility Center and contact ACT or SAT to have their test scores sent directly.
+Those students will need to request that their official transcripts be sent to the NAIA Eligibility Center after their junior year, and contact ACT or SAT to have their test scores sent directly from the testing agency.